 All applications for an IBC permit require Part I, Part II, and Part IV to be complete (additional sections may be required dependent on the scope of the research).

-Completed application packets should be emailed to Bryce Boyd.
+Completed application packets should be emailed to Brice Boyd.

 All individuals listed on a protocol are required to complete the following trainings: